fspaolo/mywebsite/content/work/research.md

 Check out our paper in [*Science*](http://www.sciencemag.org/content/348/6232/327.abstract)

-## Marine Gravity Field from Satellite Altimetry
+## Marine gravity field from satellites and ships

 *Satellite altimeter-derived sea surface gradient and shipborne gravity for an integrated marine gravity field.*